PoLaKoSz/MoodMovies/README.md

 ## Acknowledgments

-* Hat off to Material Xaml Toolkit creaters for developing such an amazing toolkit and making it open source.
+* Material Xaml Toolkit creaters for developing such an amazing toolkit and making it open source.
-* Hat off to Caliburn Micro for an awesome library that makes MVVM a little easier to manage.
+* Caliburn Micro for an awesome library that makes MVVM a little easier to manage.
+* CefSharp for an awesome chromium browser.
+* NewtonSoft for making Json easier to handle.